An overview of Cell

 A domain-specific language, not a general-purpose one

 While it is possible to use Cell to write complete programs (or at least it would be, if it provided a comprehensive I/O library), that's not what the language is designed for.
-The Cell compiler is actually a code generator: it outputs a source file in any of the supported target languages, which you can then include in an existing application written in the same language.
-For each automaton in your Cell code, the compiler produces a corresponding native class that allows you to instantiate and interact with those automata, by doing things like sending messages to, invoking methods on and reading, saving and restoring the state of a relational automata, or setting the inputs and being notified of changes in the values of the outputs of a reactive one.
+The Cell compiler is actually a code generator: it outputs a source file in any of the supported target languages, which you can then include in an existing application.
+For each automaton in your Cell code, the compiler produces a corresponding native class that allows you to instantiate and interact with those automata, by doing things like sending messages to, invoking methods on and reading, saving and restoring the state of a relational automaton, or setting the inputs and being notified of changes in the values of the outputs of a reactive one.

-More in detail, the functional subset of the language is the only part that has been been used to write a non-trivial application (the Cell compiler itself), and it has been working reliably for me for more than a year, but I've no doubt that once other people, with different programming styles, start to use it they will find bugs I never came across.
+More in detail, the functional subset of the language is the only part that has been been used to write a non-trivial application (the Cell compiler itself), and it has been working reliably for me for at least a couple years now, but I've no doubt that once other people, with different programming styles, start to use it they will find bugs I never came across.